This 2017 Georgia human review covered:

 Comparisons of methylomic variation across blood and brain suggest that blood-based EWAS may yield limited information relating to underlying pathological processes for disorders where brain is the primary tissue of interest.”

 1. The comment on “epigenetic epidemiology” overstated the study’s findings because the epigenetic analysis, although thorough, was limited to peripheral blood DNA methylation.
-Other consequential epigenetic effects weren’t investigated, for example, histone modifications and microRNA expression.
+Other consequential epigenetic effects weren’t investigated, such as histone modifications and microRNA expression.

 2. An unstated limitation was that the DNA methylation analyses were constrained by budgets.
 Studies like The primary causes of individual differences in DNA methylation are environmental factors point out restrictions in the methodology: